spacetelescope/romanisim/docs/romanisim/install.rst

     galsim_download_cosmos -s 23.5
     galsim_download_cosmos -s 25.2

-The path to the STPSF data files may be found `here <https://stpsf.readthedocs.io/en/latest/installation.html>`_.
+The path to the STPSF data files may be found in their `documentation <https://stpsf.readthedocs.io/en/latest/installation.html>`_.

 You may wish to, for example, set up a new python virtual environment before running the above, or choose a different directory for